irfansofyana/devpod-go-playground/README.md

 ## Environment Variables

-Key environment variables for the application is configured in the `.env` file (please check .eenv.example for reference).
+Key environment variables for the application is configured in the `.env` file (please check .env.example for reference).